Georgia Gwinnett College: Expansion and growth

 GGC opened a new Library and Learning Center as well as its first residence halls in 2010.
 The school had 5,300 students that fall.
 The GGC Student Center opened in January 2011 and a new laboratory building in August 2011.
 Enrollment reached 9,400 in the fall of 2012.

 In early 2013, the college broke ground on its Allied Health and Sciences Building, future home of the School of Science and Technology and the School of Health Sciences and its nursing program, which began in the fall 2014 semester.

 The Grizzlies began intercollegiate competition in the National Association of Intercollegiate Athletics in the 2012–2013 academic year.

 On March 22, 2013, GGC President Daniel J. Kaufman was named as the new president of the Gwinnett Chamber of Commerce.
 Kaufman, who had been president of GGC since the institution's founding in 2005, stepped down from his role on June 30, 2013.
 University System of Georgia Chancellor Hank Huckaby announced that he had appointed Stanley "Stas" Preczewski, then-vice president for academic and student affairs at GGC, to serve as interim president.
 In May 2014, Chancellor Hank Huckaby announced that the board of regents approved his recommendation to name Preczewski president of Georgia Gwinnett College.

 For many years, GGC had controversial free speech zones.
 In July 2016, a college official stopped a student from distributing leaflets about his religious faith in an outdoor plaza.
 The student, Chike Uzuegbunam, was told he could only engage in this sort of activity by getting permission three days in advance and only at one of the two free speech zones on campus.
 After getting permission, Uzuegbunam was then told by campus police that he could not speak in the free speech zone because "someone complained".
 Uzuegbunam subsequently sued the college for violating his First Amendment rights.
 GGC subsequently changed its campus speech policy to make speech easier on campus and in 2018 a federal district court judge dismissed the case based on the change in policy.
 That ruling was upheld on appeal in 2019 but the student appealed to the US Supreme Court.
 The court ruled in his favor but the college had already changed its free-speech policy.

-The college now enrolls more than 12,000 students.

 Preczewski announced his retirement on January 10, 2019, effective the following day.
 Mary Beth Walker served as interim president with Jann Luciana Joseph becoming the college's permanent president on July 1, 2019.

+As of Fall 2025, the college enrolls more than 12,000 students.